dspeterson/dory/doc/detailed_config.md

 * `--status_port PORT`: This specifies the port Dory uses for its web interface.
 The default value is 9090.
-* `--max_input_msg_size N`: This specifies the maximum input message size in bytes expected from clients.
-Messages larger than this value will be discarded.
-Here, "size" means the size of the entire datagram.
+* `--max_input_msg_size N`: This specifies the maximum input message size in bytes expected from clients sending UNIX domain datagrams.
+This limit does NOT apply to messages sent by UNIX domain stream socket or local TCP (see max_stream_input_msg_size).
+Input datagrams larger than this value will be discarded.
 The default value is 65536.
+* `--max_stream_input_msg_size N`: This specifies the maximum input message size in bytes expected from clients using UNIX domain stream sockets or local TCP.
+Input messages larger than this value will cause Dory to immediately log an error and disconnect, forcing the client to reconnect if it wishes to continue sending messages.
+The purpose of this is to guard against ridiculously large messages.
+Even if a message doesn't exceed this limit, it may still be discarded if it is too large to send in a single produce request.
+However, in this case Dory will still leave the connection open and continue reading messages.
+The default value is (2 * 1024 * 1024).
 * `--allow_large_unix_datagrams`: Allow large enough values for max_input_msg_size that a client sending a UNIX domain datagram of the maximum allowed size will need to increase its SO_SNDBUF socket option above the